 ‘Electrify’ comes with the promise that fans of Weezer or Ash will love it, and whilst the off-kilter pop-punk chorus is pretty reminiscent of the latter.
 I had difficulty picking up any similarity to the former, except from frontman Jamie, looking a little bit like Rivers Cuomo.

-Instead, on the basis of this track Get Inuit are a very welcome addition to a burgeoning noise-rock scene, albeit with a slightly more accessible indie-pop edge than the likes of Wand or Metz.
+Instead, on the basis of this track Indoor Pets are a very welcome addition to a burgeoning noise-rock scene, albeit with a slightly more accessible indie-pop edge than the likes of Wand or Metz.
 In fact, the one group I couldn’t help but be reminded of was Brit new-grungers Dinosaur Pile-Up, the riffs and by turns sultry and staccato vocals especially.

 There are hooks aplenty in the singing and the instrumentation, and the washy feedback breakdown provides a classic hold-release moment.
 Ultimately, the song is as simple and effective as the title suggests, which makes it a lot of fun.

 New EP, ‘Luge Lessons’ is out now, via Alcopop! records.
 Buy it here.

 01 Bristol, Start The Bus (w/ Broken Hands)

 02 Brighton, Green Door Store (w/ Broken Hands)